corbym/gocrest/README.md

 ## Example:
 ```
-then.AssertThat(testing, "hi", is.EqualTo("bye"))
+then.AssertThat(testing, "hi", is.EqualTo("bye").Reason("we are going"))
 ```

 output:

 ```
+we are going
-expected: value equal to bye but was: hi
+Expected: value equal to bye
+     but: hi
 ```

 Composed with AllOf: